-What to do when Christmas markets are over?
+What to do when you have seen the Christmas markets?

 1. Skate in the City Park